FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 During the idle stage, the display will show a emoticon like this "(-_-) zzzZZZ"

 ### Start Test
-When a user says "Start Test" or "Start" or "Test", the system will enter the next stage.
+When a user says "Start Test" or "Start" or "Test" or "Hi" or "Hello", the system will enter the next stage.

 The display will show a wake-up emoticon "╭( ๐ _๐)╮" and start to display questions.
 The user will enter the result by answering the questions vocally and then pressing the joystick.